YashiBindal/jsTraining/README.md

          and return the Products info based on search criteria.
          (pass this criteria either through Body else through header)

-# Day 8: code in NodeJs/day8/UpdatedDay8.js for task 1 and NodeJs/day8/Q
+# Day 8:

+-code in NodeJs/day8/UpdatedDay8.js for task 1 and NodeJs/day8/Q

         -Create a Node.js Web Server, that will render the Products.html.
          This page will have UI for Accepting the product data, use the tag